sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/troubleshooting_tips.md

 ### COM Port Not Shown
-If the board doesn&apos;t appear on a COM port, double check the correct driver has been installed.
+If the board doesn't appear on a COM port, double check the correct driver has been installed.
 Unlike previous versions of the ESP32 Thing Plus, this variant requires the [CH340 driver](https://www.sparkfun.com/ch340) to be installed. *For more information, check out our [How to Install CH340 Drivers Tutorial](https://www.sparkfun.com/ch340).*

 <center>
 [![How to Install CH340 Drivers](https://cdn.sparkfun.com/c/500-282/assets/learn_tutorials/9/0/8/USB-to-serial_converter_CH340-closeup.jpg)](https://learn.sparkfun.com/tutorials/908)<br>
 [**How to Install CH340 Drivers**](https://learn.sparkfun.com/tutorials/908)
 </center>

 Users can also check their USB cable; some cables are power only.
-Try testing the cable with a smart phone or tablet to see if it appears as a device on the computer.
+Try testing the cable with a smartphone or tablet to see if it appears as a device on the computer.
 If the phone/tablet doesn't appear, then the USB cable is power only.

 ### `Serial` Stream Difficulties
 We have noticed that with the ESP32 Arduino core, `Serial.available()` does not operate instantaneously.
-This is due to an interrupt triggered by the UART, to empty the FIFO when the **`RX`** pin is inactive for two byte periods:
+This is due to an interrupt triggered by the UART, to empty the FIFO when the **`RX`** pin is inactive for two-byte periods:

 * At 9600 baud, `hwAvailable` takes [`number of bytes received` + 2] x 1 ms = **11 ms** before the UART indicates that data was received from: `\r\nERROR\r\n`.
 * At 115200 baud, `hwAvailable` takes [`number of bytes received` +2] x .087 ms = **~1 ms** before the UART indicates that data was received from: `\r\nERROR\r\n`.